Below are some of the most frequently asked questions about sign language:

 There is a popular misconception among hearing parents of deaf children that using sign language delays speech.
 There is no evidence that signing causes a delay in speech.
 In fact, the opposite is true – as long as a child has access to a language before the age of five, then a deaf child will develop language skills on par with hearing peers.
 Anecdotal evidence suggests that babies can learn sign language from as young as six months which is significantly earlier than learning speech which doesn’t start until around the age of two.

+Yet another frequently asked question about BSL!
 Sign Language is like every other language on the planet, in that there are as many different sign languages as there are countries.
 There are also regional differences so signs will vary across the country too.
-So, just like someone from Bristol has a slightly different dialect to someone from Newcastle, the same applies to BSL – even the simplest signs will vary according to region.
-For example, there are over 12 signs for purple!
+So, just like someone from Bristol has a slightly different dialect to someone from Newcastle, the same applies to British Sign Language – even the simplest signs will vary according to region.
+For example, at the time of writing, there were over 12 signs for purple!

 While there is no universal sign language, there is a form of international sign language called Gestuno.
 Gestuno uses elements of different sign languages so that sign language users from different parts of the world are able to communicate with each other.

 The resources you use depends on the type of learner you are.
 Some learners prefer to learn from books, some prefer to learn with others in a group and some prefer to learn alone.
-We use a combination of group sessions and online learning to ensure students maximise the time spent learning BSL.
+Whatever your preference, our courses use a combination of group sessions, one to one tutorials and online resources to ensure students maximise the time spent learning BSL.

-People learn sign language online for all sorts of reasons and they can be beneficial for practising signs BUT there are a number of reasons why you shouldn’t pay for online courses that do not offer access to a Deaf tutor:
+People learn sign language online for all sorts of reasons and they can be beneficial for practising signs.
+However, there are a number of reasons why you shouldn’t pay for online courses that do not offer access to a Deaf tutor:

 - The quality varies widely.
 There are very few online courses that are accredited.